 - 1. What are the components of a Business Continuity Plan? - 2.
 What are the phases of Business Continuity Planning (BCP) development? - 3.
 What is an Essential business Process? - 4.
-What are some guidelines for identifying Essential Business Processes?
+What are some guidelines for identifying Essential Business Processes? - 5.
+What is a Business Impact analysis? - 6.
+Who should do business continuity planning? - 7.
+What is the difference between our Comprehensive Emergency Operations Plan (CEOP) and Business Continuity Planning? - 8.
+What does a BCP do for our department?

-5. What is a Business Impact analysis?
-6. Who should do business continuity planning?
-7. What is the difference between our Comprehensive Emergency Operations Plan (CEOP) and Business Continuity Planning?
-8. What does a BCP do for our department?
-9. Should we appoint a departmental business continuity manager?
-10. Who should be in the planning group?
-11. How long does it take to create a business continuity plan?
-12. How can we craft a plan to handle unknown circumstances?
-13. What assumptions can we make about what the campus will do for us as a department after a disaster?
-14. What resources are available to help assist us with making our plan?
-15. What have we learned?
-1. What are the components of a Business Continuity Plan?Priority Business Processes
+- 9. Should we appoint a departmental business continuity manager? - 10.
+Who should be in the planning group? - 11.
+How long does it take to create a business continuity plan? - 12.
+How can we craft a plan to handle unknown circumstances? - 13.
+What assumptions can we make about what the campus will do for us as a department after a disaster? - 14.
+What resources are available to help assist us with making our plan? - 15.
+What have we learned?

-- Team contact information - Staff Requirements - Office Requirements - Continuity Steps (recovery priorities and procedures) - BCP Documentation (SOPs, Forms, Checklists, Reference materials) - Anything the department would need to conduct business manually
+1. What are the components of a Business Continuity Plan?

-• BCP Support Info (Vendors, policies, misc.)
+- Essential Business Processes - Team contact information - Staff Requirements - Office Requirements - Continuity Steps (recovery priorities and procedures) - BCP Documentation (SOPs, forms, checklists, reference materials needed during a crisis) - Anything the department would need to conduct business manually - BCP Support Info (vendors, policies, misc.)